The price of gold is at an all-time high, which means that dealers who buy fine estate jewelry are experiencing a rise in business.

-A man in Fresno, California, is suing his former fiancee for her engagement ring, which is valued at $52,550.
+A man in Fresno, California, is suing his former fiancee for her diamond engagement ring, which is valued at $52,550.
 He is asking the court to make her give back the ring, which is made of 14 karat gold and features a 4-carat diamond among 90 tiny diamonds.
 He is also seeking to get back his Hummer.

 There’s a law stating that a gift given in contemplation of marriage can be recovered if the person who was given the ring called off the wedding.
 In other words, if the woman calls it off, she has to give back the ring.
 She may get to keep it if the wedding was called off by her fiance.
 If a couple mutually agrees upon a dissolved engagement, the man is entitled to get the ring back.
 However, a simple “may” written in the law suggests that the decision is up to the court.

-It all depends on the circumstances, so the reality is that you never know what's going to end up happening to your vintage engagement ring once the wedding's called off or if you get a divorce.
-Surely it's something to think about!
+It all depends on the circumstances, so the reality is that you never know what’s going to end up happening to your diamond engagement ring once the wedding’s called off or if you get a divorce.
+Surely it’s something to think about!

 Back in 1919, French artistic director Jeanne Toussaint introduced the cat to Cartier’s fine jewelry collection.
 She had a love for the exotic, often showing up to formal events in silk pajamas and turbans with long strings of pearls.
 The lithe panther soon became her signature motif.